 The sociologist Arthur W Frank famously described illness as a ‘call for stories’.
 Perhaps a global pandemic calls for stories on an unprecedented scale.

-Dr Emily Underwood-Lee is Research Fellow at the George Ewart Centre for Storytelling at the University of South Wales.
+Professor Emily Underwood-Lee is Research Fellow at the George Ewart Centre for Storytelling at the University of South Wales.

 Her research focuses on little heard personal stories from those whose voices may have been marginalised and on the differences that hearing these stories can make in policy, practice and daily life for both teller and listener.